 11. Montana: The legibility isn't great, with the background and serial number washing each other out.
 I think it is important to have a plate to commemorate aboriginal heritage.
 But I think this plate, with its four separate graphics, is trying to pull itself in too many directions.
 I think the design could be improved if the number was justified to the right, and they chose one or two of the graphics to place on the left.
 If the background was lightened a little more, and the numbers made dark, it would be more focused.
 This one is on the right track, but needs revision.

 9. Iowa: Last year, Iowa had a pretty cool farm design.
 This one is known as a “blackout” design.
 But why?
 Unless someone drives a black Corvette and wants everything dark, I don't see the point.
-High legibility in daylight, but I'd be interested to see what this looks like at night while reflecting.
-A lot of these screened 3M serial numbers don't show up well against darker backgrounds at night.
-I'm not a fan of the white border, either.
+I'm not a fan of the white border, but it has high legibility.
 I'll put this one above those plates that are hard to read, but at the bottom of those plates that have good visibility.
 This one looks like a cheap computer printout.
 It’s a bore.

 8. North Carolina: A simple design, with high legibility.
 It doesn't really stray very far from the motifs of the established “First in Flight” base: The colour palette is the same, the serial dies are the same, the state font is also the same.
 It falls short of being a head turner, but it’s a good, solid plate.
 I have three minor complaints: “In God We Trust” is partly hidden by the flag, and it uses the Arial font, which is the free Helvetica knockoff that comes bundled with Windows software.
 Arial is often used by default, and the use of it is clearly the work of someone with poor attention to detail.
 Change the font, for Trust’s sake.
 The last complaint is that the plate has two slogans.
 The smaller of the two really seems to be sandwiched in there.
 I would take that one out.